 As COVID-19 continues to shake every industry, logistics companies are no exemptions.
-Adjustments to changing regulations are the route to go.
+Adjustments to a new normal regulations are the route to go.
 The global economy relies on supply chain management.
 The world can’t survive without logistics businesses.
 But keeping everyone safe without major business disruption should be on top of the list.

 According to a study by the Massachusetts Institute of Technology’s Center for Transportation and Logistics and the Council of Supply Chain Management Professionals that was published on Wall Street Journal, companies shift in focusing on safety.
 The number of respondents on the survey said, priority on employee welfare and safety for their companies rose 10% from 2019.